Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-03-13-Hello-Data.md

 ---

+## General topics
-### Some Technology notes are drafted here, I may write articles for them in the future.
+> I leave some Technology notes in this section.
+I may write articles for each of them in the future.

 #### Parametric vs. Nonparametric Methods.
 ##### reference: